Thanksgiving will be observed on Thursday, November 25, 2021, and military personnel serving around the world will give thanks in many ways.

-During the Civil War great preparations were made to ensure the soldier’s had supplies for Thanksgiving.
-However, it was wartime and not every soldier was able to stop and celebrate Thanksgiving.
+During the Civil War, great preparations were made to ensure that Soldiers had supplies for Thanksgiving.
+However, it was wartime and not every Soldier was able to stop and celebrate Thanksgiving.

 World War II saw the replacement of C- or K-rations with turkey and cranberry.
-Where possible Thanksgiving food was shipped or transported by the military to the soldiers.
-In areas where it was not possible the food was sourced from local farmers or whatever could be put together for a meal.
+Wherever possible, Thanksgiving food was shipped or transported by the military to service-members on the frontlines.
+In areas where it was not possible, the food was sourced from local farmers, or whatever could be put together for a meal.